Metnew/suicrux/docs/normalization.md

 // }
 //
 // XXX: normalization is recommended, but not a must
-// you styill can write a bunch of custom code in your reducers to normalize every reqests
+// you still can write a bunch of custom code in your reducers to normalize every reqests

-export const normalizeArrayOfItems = (array: Array<any>) => {
+export const normalizeArrayOfItems = (array) => {
 	// Flat array, if it had 2 levels of depth const flatArray = _.flatten(array)
 	// Create schema for field, e.g field is `data`